manulauria/GettingCleaningData/README.md

 ... and so on, a total of 86 such columns

 This is a total of 89 columns.
-A new file - newFeatures.txt, has also been submitted.
+A new file - newFeatures.txt, has also been added.

-To read the tidy.txt file and view the data, I have created a file viewCSV.R, which has to be isourced from within rstudio by doing a source("viewCSV.R").
+To read the tidy.txt file and view the data, I have created a file viewCSV.R, which has to be sourced from within rstudio by doing a source("viewCSV.R").
 This will read in the tidy.txt file and View the resultant variable.